jacobbriones1/rumor_spread/README.md

-# 📣 Rumor Spread Modeling with FNOs
+# 📣 Modellling The Propogation of Rumors with Fourier Neural Operators

 A research simulation and machine learning pipeline for modeling **rumor propagation dynamics** using **Fourier Neural Operators (FNOs)**.
 Based on a modular design, this framework supports: